 When Sacha had her ‘coming out’ party at Luton Hoo, thrown by her grandparents, the Queen and the Duke of Edinburgh were guests, as they were in 1966 at her wedding to James Hamilton in Westminster Abbey.
 Sacha’s father died in 1980 and in 1992 her mother Gina remarried, becoming Lady Kennard.
 Until her death in 2011 aged 91, she remained a close confidante of the Queen.

-*The author was delighted to interview Lady Butter about her own time spent with the Queen when they were children, and with the young Prince Philip, for her next book, Princess: the early life of Elizabeth II to be published in 2018 (US and Canada).
+*The author was delighted to interview Lady Butter about her own time spent with the Queen when they were children, and with Prince Philip, for her next book, Princess: The Early Life of Elizabeth II to be published 1 June 2018.
+Link here

 - Royal duties

-– The Duchess of Argyll is sometimes required to act as lady-in waiting to Prince Andrew, the Duke of York.
+– The Duchess of Argyll (at Inveraray Castle) is sometimes required to act as lady-in waiting to the Duchess of Wessex and has also served Prince Andrew, the Duke of York.
 Eleanor Argyll says it is ‘a great honour’.
 Previous members of her husband’s family have also served the royal family in similar roles.

-– Further south, Louise, the Duchess of Bedford, is one of several Deputy Lieutenants appointed to help the Lord Lieutenant of Bedfordshire (currently also a woman) to carry out her duties in that county.
+– Further south at Woburn Abbey, Louise, the Duchess of Bedford, is one of several Deputy Lieutenants appointed to help the Lord Lieutenant of Bedfordshire (currently also a woman) to carry out her duties in that county.

 – At the State Opening of Parliament, at which the Queen delivers a speech outlining her government’s proposals, only two dukes, and therefore their duchesses, are entitled to attend since the reforms of 1999.
 One of them was the Duchess of Montrose, who sadly died shortly after the author’s book was published.
 Before the reforms, the Duchess of Somerset sometimes found herself as the most senior duchess there, and had the nerve-racking task of leading the curtsey to the Queen.
 She may yet be back there: in December 2014 the Duke was elected to the House of Lords as a cross-bencher.